Shellyoung/AdvancedTradeSkillWindow2/README.md

   ![Shopping list face](https://user-images.githubusercontent.com/40469927/189533362-11b26c25-e929-4da5-a89a-39200e7d4507.png)

   Auction shopping list appears under the auction windows when it is opened.
 It shows reagents that are necessary to craft the items in the task list.
+ATSW is compatible with [aux]([url](https://github.com/shirsig/aux-addon-vanilla)).

-  ## Linking
+  ## Reporting

   By clicking on an item with chat line opened and Shift key pressed ATSW will add a list of the reagents necessary to create a single item into the chat window.